prog4biol/soc2020/sort_log2fold/README.md

 ENSGALG00000006456	C14H16orf45	4.83210331845551e-134	4.3
 ENSGALG00000026591	GNG12	2.48713188587058e-106	5.1
 ```
-The file is sorted from smalled to largest values, just as we wanted.
+  - The file is sorted from smalled to largest values, just as we wanted.

-Let's create a new file with our data sorted by log fold change.
+Let's create a new file with our data sorted by log fold change:
 ```
 $  sort -t$'\t' -k4 -n pvalue_sorted_significant_only.tsv > logfold_sorted.tsv
 ```

 ## Get the extremes

-Now we need to decide if we want the top and bottom 100 or if we want to keep everything below and above a specific cut off.
+Now we need to decide if we want the top 100 down-regulated and the top 100 up-regulated or if we want to keep everything below and above a specific cut off.
 Let's do both.
 We will start with the simplest.

 What are the top 100 down-regulated genes?

+Use the file sorted by log2foldchange column (logfold_sorted.tsv) and save the top 100 lines:
 ```
 $ head -n100 logfold_sorted.tsv > top_100_dn_regulated.tsv
 ```

 Check it!
+Use head to make sure the top of your new files looks like you expect:
 ```
 $ head top_100_dn_regulated.tsv
 ENSGALG00000020078	H3F3C	0	-8